vsoham19/Web-scrapping-python-/README.md

 PS - This is my first repository and I am a beginner so I am open for your opinions.

+Edit - April 23 2025 , I scraped Meesho website to collect the speaker product and price data(ignore the question mark in the excel file ).

 License
 This project is licensed under the MIT License